ssuish/data-analysis-and-visualizations/README.md

 # ds-basics
-This repo is for writing basic programs for data science and visualizations
+This repo is for writing basic programs for data analysis and visualizations